aahancoc/tree_magic/README.md

 ### Multiple file types

-There are some weird files out there ( [Polyglot quines](https://en.wikipedia.org/wiki/Polyglot_(computing\)) come to mind ) that are multiple file types.
+There are some weird files out there ( [Polyglot quines](https://en.wikipedia.org/wiki/Polyglot_(computing\)) come to mind. ) that are multiple file types.
 This might be worth handling for security reasons.
 (It's not a huge priority, though.)